Fairfax Sex Crimes Lawyer

 Likewise, engaging in sex, and not merely sexual activity, with a child 15 to 18 is considered statutory rape and is punishable as a Class 1 misdemeanor which is punishable by up to one year and jail and a fine of up to $2,500.

-If you are accused of either carnal knowledge of a child or statutory rape, you will want to consult with a Fairfax sex crime lawyer as soon as possible.
+If you are accused of either carnal knowledge of a child or statutory rape, you will want to consult with a Fairfax sex crimes lawyer as soon as possible.

 Sexual Battery and Aggravated Sexual Battery